bilibili12433014/renew_goland/README.md

 # renew_goland
-This is a windoes command which is used to renew your golang.
+This is a windows command which is used to renew your golang.
 That means: Reset trial period!